As temps drop, parents say kids are left shivering in classrooms with no heat

 DEKALB COUNTY, Ga. - Several DeKalb County parents told Channel 2 Action News their kids have been shivering in their classrooms.

-They reached out to Channel 2's Alyssa Hyman saying several classrooms at Laurel Ridge Elementary School don't have heat and given the temperatures this week, they want to know why the repairs weren't made sooner.
+They reached out to Channel 2's Alyssa Hyman saying several classrooms at Laurel Ridge Elementary School don't have heat.
+Given the temperatures this week, they want to know why the repairs weren't made sooner.

 The DeKalb County School District told us it's working on the repairs.